CITY COUNCIL BOARD VACANCIES

 ADVISORY BOARD OF RECREATION AND PARKS

-1 – A resident of the 7th Council District
+1 – A person who resides in the 2nd Council District

-1 – A resident of the 8th Council District
+1 – A person who resides in the 9th Council District

 AFFORDABLE HOUSING TRUST FUND SUPERVISORY BOARD